spicypark/Calculator/README.md

 **NOTICE: The following information is accurate as of the latest full release, denoted above, of the calculator.**

 ## Installing the program
+**Java 8 or later is required to run this program.
+Please ensure you have either Java 8 or a later Java installment on your device.**
 ### Using Visual Studio Code
 To run the program using VSCode, you may download the source code by either navigating to the latest release and downloading the included `.zip` or by cloning the repository.
 Following the download, unzip the contents of the `.zip` file and open it with VSCode; you may then run the program from there.
 ### Using the executable file
 To run the program using the `.exe`, navigate to the latest release and download the file ending with `.exe`.
-You may then double click this file from your downloads folder and run it from there.
-Note that you still must have Java 8.
+You may simply double click the `.exe` file to run the program.
+Note that you still must have Java.
 ### Using the JAR file
-To run the program using the .jar, navigate to the latest release and download the file ending with `.jar`.
-You must have Java 8 to run this program.
-If you have Java 8 you may simply double click the `.jar` file to run the program.
+To run the program using the `.jar`, navigate to the latest release and download the file ending with `.jar`.
+You may simply double click the `.jar` file to run the program.
 ## Running the program
 ### Arithmetic
 - Decimal outputs are rounded to 5 places.